PrashantRaj18198/typeql/README.md

 - Put files inside tql folder with .tql extension
 - `npm run start`
 - Get .graphql files in root folder

+# Known Problems

+- Delete typings folder to remove typings/query...ts not under rootDir.
+- You have to use multiline queries to get the correct typings/graphql-query from your typeql file.